-Upon written request from the student a copy of the student's academic record shall be forwarded to the student or his designated addressee promptly by U.S. mail or other responsible forwarding agency.
+Upon written request from the student a copy of the student's academic record shall be forwarded to the student or his designated addressee or to responsible forwarding agency.
+Delivery methods vary.
+Items are sent out by regular U.S. mail email or electronically when available and per students' request.